Fermionic transport in a homogeneous Hubbard model: Out-of-equilibrium dynamics with ultracold atoms: Supplementary Information

-In the preceding section we have shown that the feedback from the ballistic tails on the diffusive core of the atomic cloud controls its expansion.
-Consequently, an appropriate theoretical description requires a model that can describe both the diffusive and the ballistic regime as well as the crossover between the two.
-These requirements are met by the Boltzmann equation.
-A full solution of the space-and time-dependent Boltzmann equation is, however, numerically very demanding.
-We therefore use a simplified version, which is constructed to be exact both in the diffusive and the ballistic regime and is able to provide a decent qualitative (but not quantitative) description of the crossover regime: We employ a version of the relaxation time approximation that conserves both energy and momentum.
-Boltzmann equations \cite{ziman} describe the evolution of the quasiclassical momentum distribution $f_{\bf {q}}({\bf r},t)$ as a function of position and time.
-Here, the equation is given by
+For a theoretical description of the expanding clouds one needs an approach that can correctly describe both the diffusive and the ballistic regime.
+The probably simplest one is the Boltzmann Equation which we employ together with a version of the relaxation time approximation that conserves both energy and momentum: It is constructed to be exact both in the diffusive and the ballistic regime and is able to provide a decent qualitative (but not quantitative) description of the crossover regime.
+Boltzmann equations \cite{ziman} describe the evolution of the quasiclassical momentum distribution $f_{\bf {q}}({\bf r},t)$ as a function of position and time:

-where ${\bf v_q}=\nabla_{\bf q} \epsilon_{\bf q}$ denotes the velocity of the particles and ${\bf F}({\bf r})$ describes a force term arising from the interaction of the atoms.
+Here ${\bf v_q}=\nabla_{\bf q} \epsilon_{\bf q}$ denotes the velocity of the particles and ${\bf F}({\bf r})$ describes a force term arising from the interaction of the atoms.
 For the initial condition we take into account that coherences between neighboring sites are efficiently destroyed during the preparation of the initial state, as described in Sec.~\ref{experimentalSequence}.
 Therefore we use $f_{\bf {q}}({\bf r},t=0)=n({\bf r})$ where $n({\bf r})$ is the density distribution of non-interacting fermions with an entropy per particle of $1.141\,k_B$.
 This entropy corresponds to an initial temperature of $T/T_F\approx 0.125$ in the harmonic trap, which is compatible with the experiment.
-In the force term, we use the Hartree approximation, $F=-U \nabla n$, where $n$ is the density per spin, but our numerical results show that this term is relatively small.
+In the force term, we use the Hartree approximation, ${\bf{F}}=-U \nabla n$, where $n$ is the density per spin, but our numerical results show that this term is relatively small.
 In order to obtain the correct hydrodynamics, the collision term on the right-hand side of Eq.~\ref{boltzmannAP} needs to conserve both particle number and energy, and to correctly describe the relaxation towards equilibrium.
 This is achieved by setting